SapiensAnatis/Dawnshard/PhotonPlugin/README.md

 deployed alongside a `redis/redis-stack` image.
 See the `docker-compose.yml` file in the repository for reference.
 It does not need to be on the same server as Photon.

-It expects an environment variable, `PHOTON_TOKEN`, to match that which is configured in `plugin.config` above, so as to authenticate requests from the Photon server.
+It expects an environment variable, `PhotonOptions__Token`, to match that which is configured in `plugin.config` above, so as to authenticate requests from the Photon server.
 A sample Docker compose file could look like:

 ```yaml